lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-types-builders.md

 }
 ```

-We will now explain what builders are, and other subtelties of their use.
+We will now explain what builders are, and other subtleties of their use.

 ## Scenario mocks take precedence over builder mocks